L-u-k-e/Eve/README.md

 # Eve
-Eve's gift to Earth is a supercharged verison of `createElement()`.
+Eve's gift to Earth is a supercharged version of `createElement()`.

 Rather than simply taking a tag name, this function takes an object that represents a more complete version of the element you are envisioning.